 A combination of techniques and pressure are administered to affect the sub-layer of musculature, fascia, ligaments and tendons.
 Designed to more directly deal with chronic tension issues and dysfunctions of the myo-skeletal system and release and break up adhesions in fascia and muscle tissue both superficially and in the deeper tissues.

-Deep tissue work is excellent for relieving chronic tension related issues like frozen shoulder, carpal tunnel, and range of motion problems that can be a result of some of these issues.
-It can be a great compliment to chiropractic and physical therapy care.
-Allowing for better and longer lasting results.
+Deep tissue work is excellent for relieving chronic tension related issues like back pain, headaches, frozen shoulder, carpal tunnel, and range of motion problems that can be a result of some of these issues.
+It can be a great compliment to chiropractic and physical therapy care, allowing for better and longer lasting results.
 It can greatly help speed up the recovery time from injuries or surgery.
 For athletes it can help during training or after events and workouts.

 The idea that Deep Tissue Massage has to hurt to work is not entirely accurate and, sadly, scares a lot of people away from work that could really help them.
 Deep tissue work is exactly what the name implies, working the deeper layers of tissue.
 The work can be uncomfortable at times, but a lot of that can be from the tension in the tissue itself.
 Chronically tense muscles may already be sore and may also be hyper -sensitive to pressure.
 Communication with your therapist is essential.
 The therapists will check in with the client to see how the pressure is, however, clients should ALWAYS feel free to let there therapist know if the work is becoming uncomfortable.

 Reiki healing is a hands-on energy healing art.
 In a reiki healing session, the practitioner, trained to access and serve as a channel for the life force energy, places hands on the client’s body in order to activate healing energy within receptive points on the body.